cis-ds/course-site/content/notes/dataviz/why-visualize-data/index.md

-Research methods classes in graduate school generally teach important skills such as probability and statistical theory, regression, analysis of variance (ANOVA), maximum likelihood estimation (MLE), etc. While these are important methods for analyzing data and assessing research questions, sometimes drawing a picture (aka **visualization**) can be more precise than conventional statistical computations.^[Example drawn from [*The Datasaurus Dozen* by Justin Matejka and George Fitzmaurice](https://www.autodeskresearch.com/publications/samestats).]
+Research methods classes in graduate school generally teach important skills such as probability and statistical theory, regression, analysis of variance (ANOVA), maximum likelihood estimation (MLE), etc. While these are important methods for analyzing data and assessing research questions, sometimes drawing a picture (aka **visualization**) can be more precise than conventional statistical computations.[^dozen]

 Consider the following 13 data sets.
 What are the corresponding relationships between $X$ and $Y$?
 Using traditional metrics, the relationships appear identical across the samples: